 If you experience lower back pain, headaches, ankle instability, tendonitis or other neuromuscular and myofascial pain you might be asking yourself, “How can I relieve this pain without going to the doctor or going on painkillers”?
 Well, you might be a good candidate for dry needling treatment.
 In addition to physical therapy, dry needling offers a highly targeted approach to improving musculoskeletal and neuromuscular conditions with almost immediate results after just one treatment.
-As one of the services at Spooner, we’re lucky enough to see first hand how using dry needling for pain relief is positively impacted our patients.
+As one of the services at Spooner, we’re lucky enough to see first-hand how using dry needling for pain relief is positively impacted our patients.

 What is Dry Needling?